CharlMeyers/SimpleCalendar/README.md

 ### Customization

-Anything under "Customization" in [constants.py](constants.py) can be changed.
-You can change anything else under "Config" in [constants.py](constants.py) but it is not guaranteed that the calendar will look good without some further changes to the code.
+Anything under "Customization" in [constants.py](src/constants.py) can be changed.
+You can change anything else under "Config" in [constants.py](src/constants.py) but it is not guaranteed that the calendar will look good without some further changes to the code.

-You can specify any number of calendars in [calendars.id](calendars.id) as long as it is in the same account used to authenticate the calendar.
-You can also comment out any calendar id's by putting a `#` at the start of the line.
+You can specify any number of calendars in `src/calendars.id` as long as it is in the same account used to authenticate the calendar.
+You can also comment out any calendar id's by putting a `#` at the start of the line. **Note** `src/calendars.id` still needs to be created

 ## Contributing